fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * The MDD MUST NOT delete any header extensions, but MAY add them.

-    * If the MDD adds any header extensions, it must append them and it must maintain the order of the original headers in the [@!RFC5285] block.
+    * If the MDD adds any header extensions, it must append them and it must maintain the order of the original header extensions in the [@!RFC5285] block.

     * If the MDD appends header extensions, then it MUST add the OHB header extension (if not present), even if the OHB merely replicates the